docker-rpm-builder/docker-rpm-builder/README.md

 Python 2.7, bash, and wget should be installed on your system as well.
 If you're using a packaged version, the package will take care of that.

+Please note: ```docker``` must run on the host system; it is irrelevant whether the target distribution would be able to run docker - in fact you can build Centos/RHEL 5 and 6 packages perfectly.

 See the section below for details on some post-install actions for docker.

 ### Docker configuration